johndwells/Minimee/README.md

 # Description

+"Minimee combines and compresses JavaScript and CSS files, thereby reducing file sizes and HTTP requests, and turning your puddle of online molasses into a digital fire hose." _- Stephen Lewis, founder, [Experience Internet](http://experienceinternet.co.uk/)_

 Minimee watches your filesystem for changes to your CSS & JS assets, and automatically combines, minifies & caches these assets whenever changes are detected.
-Use Minimee to effortlessly improve the speed of your site by delivering fewer, smaller CSS & JS assets.
+It can also detect changes to stylesheet templates (whether saved as files or not).

 Version 2's substantial re-write has ushered in a host of changes big and small. __Depending on your setup, you may need to make some adjustments prior to _upgrading_ from Minimee 1.x.__ See 'Upgrading from 1.x' below for more.